f3d-app/f3d/doc/libf3d/CLASSES.md

 If CMake option `F3D_PLUGINS_STATIC_BUILD` is enabled, the plugins listed above are also static just like `native` plugin.
 All static plugins can be loaded using `f3d::engine::autoloadPlugins()`.

-## Loader class
+## Scene class

-The loader class is responsible to `add` file from the disk into the scene.
+The scene class is responsible to `add` file from the disk into the scene.
 It supports reading multiple files at the same time and even mesh from memory.
-It is possible to `clear` the scene and to check if a file is `supported`.
+It is possible to `clear` the scene and to check if the scene `supports` a file.

 ## Window class